howardsolutions/deep-typescript/README.md

 - Refactor User to use COMPOSITION

-- Refactor Useer to be REUSABLE CLASS that can represent ANY piece of data not just a USER.
+- Refactor User to be REUSABLE CLASS that can represent ANY piece of data not just a USER.

 ### Inital User Class Field and Methods